JCR-UK

 (2 December 1919 - 8 October 1996)

 Llanelli-born Rev. Fine (m.
 Hilda) was educated at Manchester yeshiva.
 During World War II, Rev. Fine joined the Welsh Guards and saw active service in France, Belgium and Holland, before being transferred to the Intelligence Corps.
-His first ministerial positions after the war were at the Swansea Hebrew Congregation and the Merthyr Tydfil Hebrew Congregation, South Wales.
-In 1961, he was appointed as minister to the Cardiff United Synagogue and as shochet and mohel serving the wider community in South Wales.
-Rev. Fine served as minister of the Leicester Hebrew Congregation, from 1974 until his retirement in 1986.
+His first ministerial position after the war was as second reader at the Swansea Hebrew Congregation (1955-1956) followed by the Merthyr Tydfil Hebrew Congregation, South Wales, from 1956.
+In 1961, he was appointed as minister at the Cathedral Road Synagogue of the Cardiff United Synagogue and as shochet and mohel serving the wider community in South Wales.
+He left in 1974 to take up the post of minister of the Leicester Hebrew Congregation, serving until his retirement in 1986.
 Afterwards he continued to serve the Leicester community as emeritus minister until his death.
 He was the father of Rabbi Yisroel Fine of Wembley and Cockfosters.
-(Jewish Chronicle obituary and reports.)
+(JC obituary and reports.)

 Rev. Simon (J.) Fine